ocaml/opam/README.md

 # OPAM - A package manager for OCaml

-OPAM is a source-based package manager for OCaml, which handle multiple compiler installations and custom package repositories.
+OPAM is a source-based package manager for OCaml, which can handle multiple compiler installations and custom package repositories.

 OPAM is based on the